Floorp-Projects/Floorp/docs/code-quality/lint/linters/file-whitespace.rst

 Trailing whitespaces
 ====================

+This linter verifies if a file has:

+* unnecessary trailing whitespaces,
+* Windows carriage return,
-This linter verifies if a file has unnecessary trailing whitespaces, Windows carriage return or empty lines at the end of file.
+* empty lines at the end of file,
+* if file ends with a newline or not

 Run Locally